-PHILADELPHIA—A baseball game and a pair of Coca-Cola bottles created a very special moment for one Phillies fan earlier this month.
+PHILADELPHIA—A baseball game and a pair of

 It all started when high school senior Karlee Hofmann, a cancer survivor and lifelong Phillies “phanatic”, decided to ask her boyfriend Billy Laverty to the prom during a home game.